d3x0r/sack.vfs/README.md

   |---|---|
   | connect | callback receives new connection from a client. |
   |---|---|

+Server Options
+  When a server is created it accepts an option object with the following options specified.
+   - port - a port number.
+8080 is the default.
+   - ...
+TBD

 Server Client Methods
   this is a slightly different object than a client, although accepts the same events except for on( "open" ) and onOpen() method.